couchpotato007/prettyzig/README.md

 # prettyzig

 A simple and easy to use library for colored output.
+Written with zig 0.13

 # Examples